oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 4. Follow **Lab 2 > Task 1** to configure the Generative AI Service.

+5. Skip **Lab 3** and **Lab 4**.
+The completed application export already includes the Procurement Agent and all eight tools.

-5. Follow **Lab 5 > Task 2** to run the application and walk through the end-to-end procurement conversation.
+6. Follow **Lab 5 > Task 2** to run the application and walk through the end-to-end procurement conversation.

 ## Learn More